Denial (2016 film): Plot

 Irving tries to discredit van Pelt's evidence for the existence of gas chambers at Auschwitz, claiming there were no holes on the roof for the Zyklon B gas crystals to be introduced.
 His slogan "no holes, no Holocaust" dominates the media coverage.
 Furious, Lipstadt demands that she and the Holocaust survivors be allowed to take the stand.
 Julius angrily counters that Irving would only humiliate and exploit a survivor on cross-examination, as he has in the past.
 Rampton visits Lipstadt at her home to explain his approach and earns her trust.
 In court, he subjects Irving to a skillful cross-examination and exposes his claims as absurd, while expert testimony from respected scholars such as Richard J. Evans expose the distortions in Irving's writings.

-As the trial concludes, the judge, Charles Gray, worries the defence by suggesting that, if Irving honestly believes his own claims, he cannot be lying as Lipstadt asserted.
+As the trial concludes, the judge, Charles Gray, worries the defence by suggesting that, if Irving honestly believes his own claims, he cannot be lying as Lipstadt asserted; Rampton counters that Irving's antisemitism is in fact the proof that his falsification of history was deliberate.
 Gray eventually rules for the defence, however, convinced of the truth of Lipstadt's portrayal of Irving as deceitful.
 Lipstadt is hailed for her dignified demeanour, while her legal team reminds her that, despite her silence during the trial, it was her writing that countered Irving's lies and provided the basis for the victory.
 At a press conference, Lipstadt praises her lawyers for their strategy.
 Later, Lipstadt and Julius watch Irving in a TV interview as he claims that many things in the trial went towards him.
 He states that he still denies the Holocaust happening.